c0D3M/DP/LeetCode/LineSweep.md

 Two more problems which I couldn't found on LeetCode(if its avaialable on Leetcode, please let me know and will update the post) but without that line sweep is incomplete.
 - Closest pair of points
 - Lines Intersection

+**Geometric Concepts**
-Finding orientation of new co-ordinate, this is useful in convex hull problem See [587.
+- Finding orientation of new co-ordinate, this is useful in convex hull problem See [587.
 Erect the Fence](https://leetcode.com/problems/erect-the-fence/).
-Finding intersection of two lines.
+- Finding intersection of two lines.

 Resources:
 https://www.topcoder.com/thrive/articles/Line%20Sweep%20Algorithms